Hamid6426/Hamid6426/README.md

 ## Current Status

-Currently working part-time as a full-stack web developer with vocsena
+Currently working part-time (12 hour/week) as a full-stack web developer with vocsena WITH

 - MERN (MongoDB, Express, React, Node.js)
 - Vite as the build tool